OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 > But I will leave among you
 > A humble and lowly people,
-> And they will take refuge in the name of the Lord.
+> And they will find refuge in the name of the Lord.

 ## Zephaniah 3:13